 During the 1990’s Crash Bandicoot was a top video game franchise whose massive popularity made him PlayStation’s unofficial mascot.
-Crash was very at the hear of the late 90’s pop culture zeitgeist.
+Crash was very at the heart of the late 90’s pop culture zeitgeist.

 We knew that there were millions of dormant Crash fans.
 “Kidults” males ages 25-40 yr old who yearned for the days when they could play as the unhinged bandicoot and relive the wildness of their youth.
 For them, classic Crash represented their most rebellious and fun-loving selves.